RangerTJ/QRchive/README.md

 # QRchive
 Have you ever scanned a QR code, then lost track of it?
 Often QR code scans are a "one and done" thing and this is no big deal.
 But often enough (and always when it's least convenient), it would be *really* nice to recall something that you scanned earlier.
 That was the driving thought behind this project.

 We wanted to make an easy 1-stop shop where you can both scan a code and store the decoded results in an archive.
 This way, you can always pull it up later!
-This program can run on a smart phone, like most scanner apps (most modern browsers).
+This program can run on a smart phone, like most scanner apps.
 That said, since it's a web app, it also means that you can easily fire it up on a desktop computer or laptop to scan a QR code too!
 As long as you're using a supported browser and have a connected camera detected by it, you should be able to scan a code and archive it.

 So, without further ado, please enjoy the submission for Team "It's not a bug, it's a feature" for Beaverhacks Fall 2022!